 - Strain milk through a fine-mesh sieve and discard cardamom pods.
 Return to saucepan and gently rewarm, if desired.
 Serve with a cinnamon stick.
 Leftover milk can be stored in the refrigerator in a tightly-covered container and rewarmed as needed.

 Don't feel like using the stove?
 Fill a mug with milk, add about 1/2 tablespoon honey, and a small pinch each of ground cardamom and cinnamon (adjusting both sweetness and spices to taste).
 Microwave on high for about 45 seconds, stirring halfway through, until warmed.
 Strain and enjoy.

 Strained, infused milk is also delicious prepared in a milk frother or French Press according to your manufacturer's directions.

-*I've come to learn that not all cardamom is created equal, mostly attributed to varying degrees of freshness.
-Some are much more assertive than others.
-Cardamom can be a strong flavor in general and can easily overpower a dish if used with too heavy a hand.
-When using ground, I tend to think of it in terms of "pinches" rather than teaspoonfuls.
+*Cardamom can easily overpower a dish if used with too heavy a hand.
+When using ground in recipes like these, I tend to think of it in terms of "pinches" rather than teaspoonfuls.
 It's better to be conservative and add additional to taste than to have to try to dull an overly-spiced recipe.